c9s/AssetKit/README.md

 Once you got `assetkit`, you can initialize it with your public path (web root):

-    $ assetkit init --public public
+    $ assetkit init --baseDir public/assets --baseUrl "/assets"

-The config is stored at `.assetkit` file.
+The config is stored at `.assetkit.php` file.

 Then fetch anything you want: